CapraCampa/Min-Knapsack-Voronoi-Diagram-Algorithm/README.md

 This project uses the following libraries:
 - **MyGal** library by pvigier to compute the Voronoi diagram of first order (https://github.com/pvigier/MyGAL)
 - **SFML** library to visualize the diagram (https://www.sfml-dev.org/index.php)

+© 2024.
+This work is openly licensed via CC BY-NC